-The Leo J. Vander Lans Water Treatment Facility provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
-The facility receives tertiary-treated water from the Sanitation Districts and provides the advanced treatment through a process train that includes microfiltration (MF), reverse-osmosis (RO), and ultraviolet light (UV).
-The facility's operations permit was approved by the Los Angeles Regional Water Quality Control Board ("RWQCB") on September 1, 2005, and the replenishment operations of this facility started in October 2005.
-The product water has since been discharging to the barrier to replace up to 50% of the potable imported water formerly used, thereby improving the reliability and quality of the water supply to the barrier.
-The plant has been producing 3 million gallons a day ("MGD") for delivery to the barrier.
-The Long Beach Water Department ("LBWD") is responsible for operation and maintenance of the treatment plant under contract with WRD.
+The Leo J. Vander Lans Advanced Wastewater Treatment Facility (AWTF) provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
+Source water to the facility consists of tertiary-treated municipal wastewater provided by the Sanitation Districts of Los Angeles County Long Beach Water Reclamation Plant (LBWRP).
+Source water is treated using a multi-barrier treatment process consisting of microfiltration (MF), reverse osmosis (RO) and ultraviolet advanced oxidation processes (UVAOP).
+The facility's operations permit was approved by the Los Angeles Regional Water Quality Control Board and operations began in October 2005.
+Finish product water is delivered to the Alamitos Barrier to offset the use of imported water, thus improving the reliability and quality of water supplying the barrier.
+The AWTF has been producing approximately 3 million gallons per day (MGD) of highly purified, potable quality water for delivery to the barrier.
+Presently the Long Beach Water Department (LBWD) is responsible for the operations and maintenance of the AWTF under contract with WRD.

-The facility was expanded in early 2015 to increase the capacity to 8 MGD, with the operations permit amended by the RWQCB for the expanded facility.
-It is capable of providing up to 100% of the barrier demand with advanced treated recycled water, thereby eliminating altogether the need for imported water.
-The facility expansion added unique treatment process enhancements to reduce the facility's waste generations.
-The process enhancements include (1) a third-stage RO to increase recovery from the original 85% to 92.5%; and (2) a MF backwash waste treatment system that recovers approximately 95% of the backwash waste stream through dissolve air flotation (DAF) treatment and a follow-up polishing MF.
-With these process enhancements, the facility has been expanded to almost triple the production capacity without any increases in waste generations.
+The facility was expanded in early 2015 to increase the capacity to 8 MGD, with the operations permit amended by the RWQCB for expanded facility.
+Expansion of the treatment facility provided a number of unique enhancements to optimize operations.
+These enhancements included (1) a third-stage RO system to increase recovery from the original 85% to 92.5%; and (2) a recovery MF system that captures the primary MF waste and treats it through a two-step treatment process consisting of dissolve air flotation and secondary MF.
+With these process enhancements, the facility has been expanded to achieve enhanced production while minimizing the cost associated with brine disposal.